Department of Economics

 programs using sound econometric techniques.

-Tuition is $3,150 per course.
-Tuition is the same for
+per course.
+Tuition is the same for both in-state and

-master's degree programs in the Washington, DC area.
-For
+degree programs in the Washington, DC area.
+For example,

-example, tuition in Johns Hopkins' Applied Economics master's
+tuition in Johns Hopkins' Applied Economics master's degree

 Students in our Washington, DC program also pay an off-site